Plutora Blog - Test Environment Management

 Step #9: Establish Regular Reviews

-The best defense against Test Environment pollution is a good offense.
+The best defence against Test Environment pollution is a good offence.
 Pay attention.
 Keep track of your policy and the exceptions to your policies.
 Communicate the rules of the game to your customers, and stay vigilant.

 Use Plutora to stay on top of test environment pollution.